-Hot cross buns are a mild sweet and spiced bun, which has dried raisins, sultanas or currants and a white cross on top.
+Hot cross buns are mildly sweet and spiced buns, which has dried raisins, sultanas or currants and a white cross on top.

 These buns are traditionally eaten on Good Friday marking the end of Lent.
-This is a tradition that started in England and has spread to Ireland and few others Catholic countries.
-If you want to learn more about them click here.
+This is a tradition that started in England and has spread to Ireland and a few other Catholic countries.

-You can eat these Gluten Free Hot Cross Buns all year round, whether for breakfast, snack, Sunday brunch, with your afternoon tea or coffee, warm or room temperature they are scrumptious.
-Certainly, I am glad that I made the gluten free version so now I can enjoy them anytime I feel like to it.
+You can eat these Gluten-Free Hot Cross Buns all year round, whether for breakfast, snack, Sunday brunch, with your afternoon tea or coffee, warm or room temperature they are scrumptious.
+Certainly, I am glad that I made the gluten-free version so now I can enjoy them anytime I feel like it.

 WHAT DO YOU NEED FOR THESE GLUTEN FREE HOT CROSS BUNS?

-We have a task here and is to make these buns soft and try to mimic that pull apart that gluten flours have.
+We have a task here which is to make these buns soft and try to mimic that pull apart that gluten flours have.